huningxin/onnx2json/README.md

                         Number of indentations in JSON. (default=2) -imagenet, --imagenet
-                        Test imagenet model in the generated index.html
+                        Test imagenet model in the generated index.html -segmentation, --segmentation
+                        Test segmentation model in the generated index.html
 ```

 ## Generate WebNN JavaScript model